pfrazee/vitra-confine-runtime/README.md

-# "In The Open" Confine Runtime
+# Vitra Confine Runtime

-[Confine](https://github.com/confine-sandbox/confine) runtime for "In The Open."
+[Confine](https://github.com/confine-sandbox/confine) runtime for [Vitra](https://github.com/pfrazee/vitra).
 Runs javascript in an isolate with the following properties:

 - ES Modules only.
 - Special handling of `apply()` and other exports.